dantefanelli/lifeguard-analytics/README.md

 ## Real-World Context

-This project is based on actual lifeguard operations where attendance data is manually recorded and incomplete.
-The system is designed to extract useful insights from imperfect data, similar to how security systems analyze real-world logs.
+This project is based on a real lifeguard operations problem, but the public version uses sample data only.
+It models how manually recorded attendance logs can be converted into useful staffing insights.

 ## Future Improvements